webreactor/db-migration/Readme.md

 ```

 ## Configuration
-There two ways to pass parameters:
+There are two ways to pass parameters:
 * [Commandline parameters](#Parameters)
 * `db-migration.yml` file at current folder

-Name fo parameters at `.yml` and cli are the same. \
+Name fo parameters at `.yml` and cli are the same.

 `.yml` file supports env varialbes using `$`.
 Put `$$` if you need to escape the symbol

-Example:\
+Example:

 `db-migrations --list`
 with `db-migration.yml` at current folder:
 ```yml